Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 There are three main types of treatment, which are prescribed depending on the severity of the disease and the nature of the damage:

-1. Drug treatment assigned taking into account background diseases.
-Anti-inflammatory, vasodilator, nootropic drugs can be prescribed.
-Part of the therapy is the intake of fortifying agents: vitamins and minerals.
-Corticosteroid hormones are prescribed to normalize metabolism and regenerate muscle function.
+1. Drug treatment prescribed taking into account underlying diseases.
+Anti-inflammatory, vasodilating, and nootropic drugs may be prescribed.
+Part of the therapy is taking general strengthening agents: vitamins and minerals.
+Corticosteroid hormones are prescribed to normalize metabolism and regenerate muscle functions.

-2. Physiotherapy treatment consists in carrying out a number of procedures that strengthen muscles, relieve spasms and reduce pain.
+2. Physiotherapeutic treatment consists of carrying out a series of procedures that strengthen muscles, relieve spasms and reduce pain.
 For this purpose, the patient is prescribed electrophoresis, phonophoresis and acupuncture.

 3. If the cause of the disease is neoplasms of different types, then it is prescribed surgery to remove them.
 This type of treatment is also used to repair damaged muscles and remove aneurysms.

 4. The first two types of therapy are acceptable in the initial stages of the disease in the absence of serious concomitant diagnoses.
-With their help, you can get rid of ophthalmoplegia if the disease is detected in a timely manner and the development of complications is prevented.
+With their help, you can get rid of ophthalmoplegia if you detect the disease in a timely manner and prevent the development of complications.

 Preventive measures

 There are no specific preventive measures to prevent ophthalmoplegia.
-The recommendations are general in nature, and their observance helps to protect the eyes not only from the development of this disorder, but also from other eye diseases.
+The recommendations are general in nature, and following them helps protect the eyes not only from the development of this disorder, but also from other eye diseases.
 To reduce the risk of developing pathology, you must:

 5. avoid injury to the head and eyes;

-6. support the body's immune forces, periodically taking vitamin complexes;
+6. maintain the body’s immune strength by periodically taking vitamin complexes;

-7. if there are cases of ophthalmoplegia in the family, it is necessary to undergo a routine examination by an ophthalmologist more often;
+7. if there are cases of ophthalmoplegia in your family, it is necessary to undergo preventive examinations by an ophthalmologist more often;

-8. treat infectious diseases in time, prevent the development of complications;
+8. treat infectious diseases in a timely manner and prevent the development of complications;

 9. do not abuse alcohol, minimize contact with substances that can cause intoxication of the body: lead, barbiturates;

-10. for any alarming symptoms, you need to see a doctor in order to timely detect deviations from the norm;
+10. If you have any alarming symptoms, you should consult a doctor in order to promptly detect deviations from the norm;

 11. do not self-medicate.

 12. Ophthalmoplegia can develop against the background of other neurological diseases.
-A full preventive examination must be carried out 2 times a year in order to identify them in time and begin treatment.
+A complete preventive examination should be completed 2 times a year in order to identify them in time and begin treatment.